rohithsigma6/election_front/README.md

 ## Introduction

 Welcome to the Election App!
-This application is designed to help users access information related to elections, candidates, and voting in an easy and efficient manner.
+This application is designed to help users access information related to elections, candidates, and voting easily and efficiently.
 This README file provides essential information for developers, users, and anyone interested in understanding and using the Election App.

 ## Table of Contents